travelgateX/documentation-site/content/legacy/docs/hotel/methods/Cancel.md

 ### Remarks

-The maximum times permitted in our system before the connection is closed is **180000** milliseconds.
+The maximum time permitted in our system before the connection is closed is **180000** milliseconds.